ship crane pedestal strength assessment

 Static load distribution taken into account by the assumption of longitudinal direction mass of cargo gives 560 kg/m.

 The finite element model is built up using plate elements for panels, stiffeners, and columns.
 The general element size of the coarse plate element is 150x150 mm, with local refinements where needed.
-The total number of elements used for the barbette structure is approximately 158000.
+The total number of elements used for modeling pedestal’s structure is approximately 158000.
 The lightweight is about 552 metric tons.

 After analyses of 2 basic load cases of the original design, there are no areas were marked as critical, where stresses exceeded critical stress (184,6 MPa for the crane pedestal, 220,5 MPa for the hull) or the buckling checks reached levels above a critical value.